ucsb-csw8/w22/faq.md

 ### What will the reflection be like and how long do they take?

 The reflection usually shouldn't take you more than 30 minutes to complete.
 The questions will vary each week but there will always be an open-ended question for any feedback/thoughts that you'd like to share.
 It's a low-stress way to take a look at the past week and the activities for the future week and assess how things are going and what you are learning.

+### Where do I find the weekly reflections?

+They will normally be posted on Gauchospace on Thursday, around 1pm.
+This quarter, we will administer them as a google form.

+### Is the reflection graded on completion?
+Yes, as long as you submit it, you will receive credit.

 ### How many quizzes will there be each week?